What's on this page

 Should I bring my Jag Card to the library?

 Yes!
 Consider your Jag Card as your pass to the library; it's everywhere you want to be!
-You will need your Jag Card to check out books and enter the ARC computer lab.
+You will need your Jag Card to check out books and enter the Computer lab.
 Don't leave home without it!

 How do I check out books?